Visit the institution website for COVID‑19 updates

 - to demonstrate an interest in teaching within the curriculum area.
 You could show this in a number of ways – time spent in schools, knowledge of the chosen curriculum area, relevant practical experience

-- Original evidence of GCSE passes (or equivalent) and your degree (if you have already graduated) will be required at interview
+- Original evidence of GCSE English Language and Mathematics Grade C/4 or above (or equivalent) and your degree (if you have already graduated) will be required if you are successful and form part of your conditions of offer

 - RPL is not accepted on this programme